 Converting From Muffins to Quick Bread

-And you'll want to increase the cooking time to at least 45 minutes, possibly longer, depending on all kinds of factors including whether the batter includes wet ingredients like blueberries, how accurate your oven temperature is, the size of your pan, and even what color it is.
+And you will want to increase the cooking time to at least 45 minutes, possibly longer, depending on factors including whether the batter includes wet ingredients like blueberries, how accurate your oven temperature is, the size of your pan, and even what color it is.

 They key here is to test for doneness by inserting a toothpick into the center of the loaf.
-If it comes out clean, it's done.
+If it comes out clean, it is done.